 Secco Fresco Painting Techniques

-Artists often used fresco secco techniques to fix or add to buon frescos.
-Blue pigments, for example, were difficult to achieve using buon fresco because of the plasters alkalinity.
+Artists often used fresco secco techniques to fix or build extra elements into buon frescos.
+Blue pigments, for example, were difficult to achieve using buon fresco methods because of the plaster’s alkalinity.
 It is becoming increasingly obvious that many early Renaissance painters used secco techniques because of the broader range of colors available.

 Not only is the process of secco painting faster, but artists can also correct mistakes with more ease.
 Additionally, the difference in color between the wet paint and the final composition is not as significant as buon fresco techniques.
 Raphael and Michelangelo frequently used secco techniques in their frescos, and the artists often created indentations on the plaster surface to create more depth.

 The final form of fresco painting is the mezzo technique.
 The mezzo fresco technique is a combination of the buon and secco styles.
 Artists paint onto dry intonaco, which is not entirely dry but close to complete dryness so that the pigment is absorbed only slightly into the plaster.